martinkhristi/Awesome_MCP_Tools/README.md

 🎯 Result
 💬 The agent uses Airbnb's API to return a list of apartments that match the input query, powered by real-time tool execution and fast LLM inference.

+📌 Credits
+SambaNova Systems

+PraisonAI Agents

+OpenBNB MCP Tool

+LiteLLM

+🌐 Connect
+Have questions or want to collaborate?
+💌 Open an issue or reach out on LinkedIn https://www.linkedin.com/in/martinkhristi/